Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Changelog ==
 = 4.0.10 =
 * Improvement: enable WordPess redirect, disable .htaccess redirect for WP Engine users.
+* Improvement: adjust for dropped .htaccess support in WP Engine

 = 4.0.9 =
 * Improvement: some small CSS improvements in the dashboard